Getting Here and Lodging Information

 Side Trips and Additional Ideas for Things to Do If You Are Coming From Afar...

 From our part of France, all of Europe is at your fingertips… Imagine a romantic stroll along the left bank in Paris or along the cliffs of the Amalfi Coast, or a visit to Barcelona for the food and the fantastical architecture of the Sagrada Familia and the Palau de Musica.
-A Mediterranean cruise is a great way to see a number of southern European cities!
+Mediterranean beaches are world famous... from Nice to Collioure and then down into Spain along the Costa Brava... you can take in the sun all day and then dine at some of the best seafood restaurants in the world!

 A très bientôt nos amis!
 We will see you very soon friends!